rockettheme/docs/Docs/joomla/templates/dominion/INDEX.md

 ![][fusion]

-Fusion is an advanced, CSS menu system, which offers a wide range of per menu options, such as text that appears underneath the parent item, called subtext; inline menu images, such as the prebuilt menu icon images, as well as column number.
+Fusion is an advanced, CSS menu system, which offers a wide range of per menu options, such as text that appears underneath the parent item, called subtext; inline menu images, such as the prebuilt menu icon images, as well as number of columns of child items.

 ### RTL Support